 Advantages of marketplace integration with ESB

-Ease of integration ESB is a low-code solution that makes it possible to quickly create microservices without involving a development team or spending hundreds of hours on the work.
-Most of the work can be done by a business analyst in a RAD environment using a mouse, leaving programmers only the most complex part of development.
+Ease of integration: ESB is a low-code solution that lets you quickly create microservices without involving a development team or spending hundreds of hours.
+Most of the work can be done by a business analyst in a RAD environment using a mouse, leaving developers only the most complex part of development.

 Faster launch The ESB service bus has ready-made scenarios and tools that help deploy the system quickly on a project.